 July 18, 1941 ~ R&B singer Martha Reeves, full name Martha Rose Reeves born in Eufala, Alabama, USA ~ Lead singer of Martha & the Vandellas after , known for songs such as Heat Wave, Quicksand, Dancing In the Street, Nowhere To Run, I'm Ready For Love, Jimmy Mack

-July 18, 1941 ~ Jazz saxophonist Pete Yellin, full name Peter Michael Yellin, born in New York, New York, USA ~ Leader and sideman.
-Worked with Chick Corea, Lionel Hampton, Buddy Rich, Tito Puente, Joe Henderson, Mario Bauzá, Charles Earland, Maynard Ferguson, Sam Jones, George Benson, Eddie Palmieri, Bob Mintzer, and others ~ Yellin passed away in 2016
+July 18, 1941 ~ Jazz saxophonist Pete Yellin, full name Peter Michael Yellin, born in New York, New York, USA ~ Recorded about half a dozen albums as a leader, specifically noted for It's The Right Thing released in 1973.
+Inspired to take up the saxophone in the late 1950s after hearing Art Pepper.
+During the 1960s and early 1970s backed the likes of Chick Corea, Lionel Hampton, Buddy Rich, Tito Puente, and notably Joe Henderson.
+Other notable associations include Mario Bauzá, Charles Earland, Maynard Ferguson, George Benson, Eddie Palmieri, and Bob Mintzer ~ Yellin passed away in 2016

 July 18, 1940 ~ John Wilson, commonly known as R&B, doo-wop singer John Bootsie Wilson, born ~ Bass singer for doo-wop outfit the Silhouettes, known best for their 1957 hit Get A Job.
 Originally issued as the B-side to I Am Lonely, the A-side re-release would go on to sell a million copies and be the group's only hit ~ Wilson passed away in 2009

-July 18, 1940 ~ Andrew Alexander Terry, commonly known as saxophonist, musical director, arranger, songwriter, producer Mike Terry, born in Hempstead, Texas, USA ~ Member of the Funk Brothers, playing on numerous Motown hits from 1960 through 1967 including hit singles by the Miracles, Mary Wells, the Four Tops, Edwin Starr, the Marvelettes, and others.
-Especially noted for his saxophone solos on Martha & the Vandellas' Heat Wave and the Supremes' Where Did Our Love Go ~ Terry passed away in 2008
+July 18, 1940 ~ Andrew Alexander Terry, commonly known as saxophonist, musical director, arranger, songwriter, producer Mike Terry, born in Hempstead, Texas, USA ~ Member of the Funk Brothers, Motown's in-house band, playing on numerous hits from 1960 through 1967 including tracks by the Miracles, Mary Wells, the Four Tops, Edwin Starr, and the Marvelettes.
+Terry is especially noted for his saxophone solos on Heat Wave by Martha & the Vandellas and Where Did Our Love Go by the Supremes ~ Terry passed away in 2008

 July 18, 1939 ~ Dion Francis DiMucci, mononymously known as pop singer, songwriter Dion born in the Bronx, New York, USA ~ Rose to prominence as teen idol in the 1950s with the Belmonts.
 Would go on to a successful solo career, best known for a string of hits through the mid-1960s.
 Well known songs include Runaround Sue, The Wanderer, Lovers Who Wander, Little Diane, Ruby Baby, Donna The Prima Donna